Sofja Kovalevskaja Award

 - Doctorate or comparable academic degree (Ph.D., C.Sc. or equivalent), completed with distinction less than six years prior to the application submission deadline.
 Should it not be possible or customary to take a Ph.D. in your subject or country of origin, you may apply up to ten years after completing your Master's or Diploma Degree provided that your publication record is commensurate with a Ph.D. and your current career stage.

 - Career level: the award would enable the successful applicant to take on a leadership position (e.g. head of a junior research group) in Germany for the first time.
-Moreover, the applicant must not have held or accepted an offer of permanent employment in Germany prior to the selection date.
+Moreover, the applicant must not have held or accepted an offer of permanent employment in Germany.
+The relevant date is the date of the selection.

 - Cutting-edge academic achievements documented particularly by a comprehensive list of independent academic publications reviewed according to international standards and printed in journals and/or by publishing houses.